 If you’re looking for one of the simplest, most powerful upgrades you can make to your dog’s diet, sardines deserve a top spot.

 These small fish punch far above their weight nutritionally.
-They support joint health, skin and coat quality, brain development, heart function, and immune resilience — all while being affordable and easy to source.
+Sardines support joint health, skin and coat quality, brain development, heart function, and immune resilience — all while being affordable and easy to source.

 Sardines are small, oily fish from the herring family.
 Because they feed on microscopic algae rather than other fish, they accumulate far fewer toxins and heavy metals than large predatory fish.